ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 ### RIPE Atlas measurements

 As of 29th April 2019, the [RIPE Atlas measurements platform](https://atlas.ripe.net/about/) contains [10,458 probes](https://atlas.ripe.net/results/maps/network-coverage/) deployed worldwide for the purpose of measuring the Internet.
 The [RIPE Atlas probes](https://atlas.ripe.net/landing/probes-and-anchors/) can run pings, traceroutes, DNS, HTTP, SSL measurements, etc. Five of them were previously deployed within local networks in Benin.
-Among them, two were online on 28th April 2019, hosted on [JENY-SAS-AS (AS328098)](http://as-rank.caida.org/asns/?name=328098&type=search)(whose provider is Spacetel, [AS37424](http://as-rank.caida.org/asns/?name=37424&type=search)) and [ISOCEL Telecom (AS37090)](https://stat.ripe.net/AS37090#tabId=at-a-glance).
+Among them, two were online on 28th April 2019, hosted in [JENY-SAS-AS (AS328098)](http://as-rank.caida.org/asns/?name=328098&type=search)(whose provider is Spacetel, [AS37424](http://as-rank.caida.org/asns/?name=37424&type=search)) and [ISOCEL Telecom (AS37090)](https://stat.ripe.net/AS37090#tabId=at-a-glance).

 Since HTTP queries are only enabled on RIPE Atlas anchors (none of which are hosted in Benin), we launched traceroutes from all online RIPE Atlas probes in the country towards the landing webpages of social media, such as [whatsapp.com](https://www.whatsapp.com/), [instagram.com](https://www.instagram.com/), [wechat.com](https://www.wechat.com/), [messenger.com](https://www.messenger.com/), [facebook.com](https://facebook.com/).
 The measurements cover the period April 28, 2019 at 07:04 UTC to April 30, 2019 at 05:19 UTC.
 The results of these measurements reflect the connectivity on the IP/network layer (and not on the application layer) from the host Autonomous System (AS).

+Figures 5, 6, 7, 8, and 9 display for each probe the evolution of the RTT from the source IP to their different destination IPs (y-axis) over the period of the measurements campaign (x-axis).
+Figure 10, 11, and 12 present not only the RTTs to the destination IPs, but also the inferred AS paths at key moments of the said campaign.
+We analyze and compare those figures in the next paragraphs, highlighting the insights they provide.

 For whatsapp.com, we could not collect any successful measurement outputs from Probe 32381 (top graph in Figure 5) until the end of that period (name resolution failed on the node).
 By contrast, the results from Probe 11944, hosted in [AS37090](http://as-rank.caida.org/asns/?name=37090&type=search), were successful (with a median of 113.45 ms) from April 28, 2019 at 7:12 to 10:11 UTC but stopped reaching the target from 10:11 UTC to 12:04 UTC, suggesting that the blocking affected the network layer.